-The way in which ads optimize is complex, computerized and hard to understand.
+How ads optimize is complex, computerized, and hard to understand.
 But Google AdWords might show ads to people who are typing in various keywords.
-Google AdWords might hone in on the time of the day, the locations, the device, the ads that are most effective and a litany of other factors in an attempt at getting more conversions.
-The way this takes place is complex, but the beauty is that with smart bidding, Google AdWords is optimizing the ads automatically through machine learning.
+Google AdWords might hone in on the time of the day, the locations, the device, the most effective ads, and a litany of other factors in an attempt at getting more conversions.
+It is complex, but the beauty is that with smart bidding, Google AdWords is optimizing the ads automatically through machine learning.

 Smart bidding is the opposite of other bidding strategies where a law firm manually bids on keywords.
 Manual bidding on keywords is the way most law firms and lawyers would historically utilize Google AdWords.
 Some law firms might have even optimized for a specific impression share.
 In other words, the law firm might bid to be on the top of the page for certain keywords.
 Or, the law firm might bid just to be on page one somewhere for certain keywords.

 However, today, law firms that want to succeed probably utilize some form of smart bidding.
 The pros and cons of the various smart bidding strategies can vary.
 But if you are not utilizing smart bidding, it is probably time to get on board now.
 For most, it makes sense to track conversions and let Google smart bid for you versus trying to bid manually on keywords or on impression shares (which can be costly and inefficient).